 So far, most of our discussions have revolved around what is mixing and mixing in the recording studio setting.
 But what about mixing in a live setting?
 While some audio engineers prefer cozying up in a studio, some also like to get out every now and then.
 Every good music venue, big or small, needs someone knowledgeable, responsive, and passionate behind the mixing board.
 Many of the skills one learns while mixing a studio are transferrable to live mixing.
 Even so, live mixing presents unique challenges not faced in a studio.
 So what are these differences between live mixing and studio mixing?
 What should one know before entering the live concert fold?

 Time and pressure

 The first and most obvious difference between live mixing and studio mixing is time.
 Studios might charge by the hour, sure, but a lot of the prep work can be done before the clock starts ticking.
-There’s no real pressure in a studio to check cables, hook up gear, warm up amplifiers, check levels, etc. All these things can be tested and resolved without a looming showtime.
+There’s no real pressure in a studio to check cables, hook up the gear, warm-up amplifiers, check levels, etc. All these things can be tested and resolved without looming showtime.